-The EU Regulation governing SPCs will no longer apply in the UK after Brexit (or, if a "Brexit deal" under the EU27-agreed Withdrawal Agreement of 25 November 2018 is accepted by the UK, after the end of the transition period whenever that terminates).
+The EU Regulation governing SPCs will no longer apply in the UK after Brexit (or, if a "Brexit deal" is accepted after the end of the transition period whenever that terminates).

 Guidance notes from the UK government suggest that even in a "no deal" Brexit scenario, current SPC legislation will be retained in UK law.